rafsalvioni/zeus-barcode/README.md

 $bc->draw($renderer)->render();
 ```

-You can use too the applyFactor() method on barcode.
+You can use too the scale() method on barcode.
 This method will resize all dimension options proportionallity.

 ## Managing renderers
 We see above how to use renderers on basic way.
 However, renderers can be setted to do some boring tasks when we use barcodes.

 ### Styling renderer apresentation
 As barcodes, renderers has some parameters to change how a barcode draw will be done.
 Are they:
-- "offsetTop": Offset from top, in pixels.
+- "offsetTop": Offset from top, in renderer's unit.
 Default 0;
-- "offsetLeft": Offset from left, in pixels.
+- "offsetLeft": Offset from left, in renderer's unit.
 Default 0;
 - "backColor": Background color, as integer, used on resize (see "merge" option).
 Default 0xffffff (white).
 Not used for FpdfRenderer;
 - "merge": This is the best option... see below.
 Boolean value, default false;